f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 Binary deasserted or asserted 0 or 1.
 Some are informational and some are critical.

 AOM manages all this, there are messages with all of this defined by AOM.
-PEL Asserted/Deasserted not bnegative or positive, it is just if the state is zero or one.
+PEL Asserted/Deasserted not negative or positive, it is just if the state is zero or one.

 Whem things are powercycled it rediscovers state, and we get a flood of binary alerts.